kudelskisecurity/nist-lwc-power-analysis/README.md

 Some of these attacks can only be run on linux, because the binaries used to confirm encryption are compiled for linux.

-In general, these attacks have been tested only under ArchLinux with recent versions of Python3 (Python 3.9+).
+In general, these attacks have been tested only under ArchLinux with recent versions of Python3 (Python 3.9 and Python 3.10).
 They should work correctly with all versions of Python higher than 3.5.

 ### Prepare ChipWhisperer